gulpjs/gulp/README.md

     .pipe(cache('scripts'))    // only pass through changed files .pipe(header('(function () {')) // do special things to the changed files...
     .pipe(footer('})();'))     // for example,
-                               // add a stupid-simple module wrap to each file .pipe(remember('scripts')) // add back all files to the stream .pipe(concat('app.js'))    // do things that require all files .pipe(gulp.dest('public/'))
+                               // add a simple module wrap to each file .pipe(remember('scripts')) // add back all files to the stream .pipe(concat('app.js'))    // do things that require all files .pipe(gulp.dest('public/'))